Nutrition tips for pregnancy

 Drink seltzer water

-If you’ve been uncomfortable with heartburn/acid reflux, nausea, or other stomach related issues, try seltzer water.
-Sipping this can help settle your tummy and be hydrating at the same time.
-For some, it’s easier to get more sips of the bubbly than it is still water.
-And many are flavored which can help with nausea too.
+If you’ve been uncomfortable with heartburn/acid reflux, nausea, or other stomach-related issues, try seltzer water.
+Sipping this can help settle your tummy and hydrate you at the same time.
+For some, it’s easier to get more sips of the bubbly than still water.
+And many are flavored, which can help with nausea, too.

 Reviewed by the Ovia Health Clinical Team